monyarm/NovelVM/README.md

 Most of the newer games on the Macintosh shipped with only a single data file (note that in some cases this data file was made invisible, so you may need extra tools in order to copy it).
-ScummVM is able to directly use such a data file; simply point ScummVM at the directory containing it, and it should work (just like with every other supported game).
+NovelVM is able to directly use such a data file; simply point NovelVM at the directory containing it, and it should work (just like with every other supported game).

 We also provide a tool called `extract_scumm_mac` in the tools package